 Running a daycare can be difficult, even on the best of days.
 It’s not like any other business.
 Parents are entrusting you with their young children’s wellbeing.
-Their child’s development and most of all their safety.
+Their child’s development and, most of all, their safety.
 If you are running an in-home daycare center, you should buy childcare insurance.
 Children pose a huge possible liability, so it goes without saying that you should be insured for that liability.

-For instance, say one of your toddlers slips and falls at your care.
+For instance, say one of your toddlers slips and falls in your care.
 Maybe resulting in them hitting their head and needing stitches.
 The child’s parents could sue you for medical expenses.
 In this case, if you have home daycare insurance, the policy will help you cover the medical expenses.
 Namely the ER visit and the stitches.
 If you don’t have insurance, it could end up costing you a lot of money.

-In the USA home daycare insurance is quite common, but in Canada and other countries, it’s less common.
+In the USA, home daycare insurance is quite common, but in Canada and other countries, it’s less common.

 What is Home Daycare Insurance?

 Many home daycare owners believe that their home insurance policy will cover their childcare business.
 But this is not always true.
 In most cases, you will need a separate policy for operating a home daycare.
 First, call your home insurance company and ask if adding coverage to your home insurance is an option.
-Then compare the costs of a standalone home daycare insurance and adding coverage to home insurance.
+Then, compare the costs of a standalone home daycare insurance and adding coverage to home insurance.